Special Subject Areas

 Learning foreign languages broadens students‘ perspectives and deepens their understanding of other cultures.
 But learning foreign languages also offers several cognitive benefits, including improving overall memory, multi-tasking, communication skill and problem solving by learning to recognize and negotiate meaning more adroitly.

-Waldorf educators have a deep appreciation for music and encourage that sense in their students.
-Rhythms and transitions throughout the course of the day are established with music for the younger students.
-There is lots of singing, poetry, rhyming and rhythm-building exercises.
-Older students continue the musical tradition by learning to play a stringed instrument.
-In Grade 3, each students selects an orchestral string instrument and participates in a string ensemble.
-In middle school, they join the orchestra and chorus.
+Music plays a role at every stage of Waldorf education.
+Rhythms and transitions throughout the course of the day are established with music for the younger students, and there is lots of singing, poetry, rhyming and rhythm-building exercises.
+We also appreciate cultures around the world through the singing of songs and playing of hand clapping games.
+Older students learn to play a stringed instrument and learn to appreciate music through the lenses of math, history, and more.
+In Grade 3, each student selects an orchestral string instrument and participates in a string ensemble.

 Our students enjoy the complete integration of the visual arts into their main lessons and core subject areas.
 Painting, drawing and modeling, whether illustrating a myth or reinforcing a scientific principle, allows students to link deeper meaning to lesson content, builds focus and encourages creativity.
 Time spent on visual arts also improves fine motor skills and fuels young imaginations.

-Movement, particularly choreographed movement like Eurythmy or coordinated group activities and Bothmer Gymnastics, help to build physical agility and a sense of internal rhythm while developing spatial awareness and left-brain/right-brain coordination.
+Movement, particularly choreographed movement, coordinated group activities and Bothmer Gymnastics, help to build physical agility and a sense of internal rhythm while developing spatial awareness and left-brain/right-brain coordination.
 The cognitive impacts of these activities have a lasting and positive effect on overall health and well being, as well as supporting the ability to organize and process intellectual concepts.